DOSull/Spatial-Data-Science/labs/week-03/making-maps-in-R-03-using-tmap.Rmd

 tm_shape(lower48) +
   tm_fill(col = 'population', palette = 'Reds', style = 'quantile', n = 9) +
   tm_shape(states) +
-  tm_polygons(alpha = 0, border.col = 'black')
+  tm_borders(col = 'black')
 ```

-In this example, I have used `alpha = 0` to make the states transparent, so we only see their borders, and I have ensured that there are no county boundaries by using `tm_fill` instead of `tm_polygons` for the `lower48` layer of the map. notice that the order of adding layers is important.
-The `tm_fill` function applies to the most recently added data layer (`lower48`), then the `states` data layer is added, and so the `tm_polygons` function which follows applies to it.
+In this example, I have used `tm_borders` because I am only interested in the state boundaries, and have ensured that there are no county boundaries by using `tm_fill` instead of `tm_polygons` for the `lower48` layer of the map. notice that the order of adding layers is important.
+The `tm_fill` function applies to the most recently added data layer (`lower48`), then the `states` data layer is added, and so the `tm_borders` function which follows applies to it.

 ## Other stuff
 There are many other map elements that can be controlled using `tmap` functions.
 We can add a north arrow and scale bar using `tm_compass()` and `tm_scale_bar()`.
 We can move the position of the legend around using `tm_legend()` options.
 We can add text using `tm_text()`.
 Here's an example with many options.